Scugspace/Scugspace/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------

-- DNI : Racists, homophobes, sexists, Nazis, proshippers, countryhumans [thin ice], and just general weirdos/creeps.
+- DNI : Racists, homophobes, sexists, Nazis, proshippers, countryhumans [thin ice], phedos/zoos, HB/HH [VERY thin ice] and just general weirdos/creeps.
 <!---
 Scugspace/Scugspace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.